 - Appendix, French names, Supplement listing, Literature Cited and Index

 These documents do not incorporate changes made in the annual supplements to the Checklist.
 Users of the book must check the supplements or online list to determine whether changes have been made.

-The following open-access supplements have been published since the 7th edition:
+Individual open-access supplements published since the 7th edition:

 - 60th Supplement, Auk 2019, vol. 136:ukz042

 - 53rd Supplement, Auk 2012, vol. 129:573-588

 - 51st Supplement, Auk 2010, vol. 127:726-744 (and Errata)